 WRLD 491 Topics in World Languages and Cultures*

-Note: Other courses (humanistic as well as scientific) that focus on the Mediterranean (as a sea or as a region) are welcome.
-If students wish to fulfill an elective with a course not listed above, the course must be discussed and approved by the School of World Studies Advising Office.
+*When appropriate: If students wish to fulfill an elective with a course not listed above, the course must be discussed and approved by the School of World Studies Advising Office.